 The composition of the care team is determined by jurisdictional, organizational, credentialing body policies, and financing mechanisms.
 Further, it may vary based on the patient’s personal and/or family’s choice (often within the constraints of the various policies and financing mechanisms).
 This section assumes the existence of a care team with the goal of establishing the context of ongoing and incremental contributions to the care plan and associated care data.
 The patient and family are assumed to be part of the care team.
 A key assumption is that all members of the care team are aware of each other, have been authorized to access the care plan.
 It is also assumed that each member of the care team is accessing the care plan and coordinating care through a system which implements a specification derived from the service functional model described in this document.

 This section describes the context and pattern of collaboration and interaction paths rather than a fixed process.
 Coordination of care is framed from the perspective of dynamic evolution of care driven by ongoing evaluation of the patient’s health status and collaboration of the dare team.
 The care team is assumed to have a shared awareness of the changing care plan which is automatically synchronized to all members as it is changed, so as to surface awareness for the need to reconcile and adjust care when new or conflicting information becomes available.
 Synchronization of the care plan eliminates gaps in information and breakdowns due to missing change updates, conflicting information, and incorporation of new findings.
-Synchronization can also exposes inconsistencies and helps resolve conflict between specialty views of the plan; helping determine the need for expert clinical reconciliation.
-It shares information across what previously has been isolated corners of the care continuum.
+Synchronization can also expose inconsistencies and helps resolve conflict between specialty views of the plan; helping determine the need for expert clinical reconciliation.
+It shares information across what previously have been isolated corners of the care continuum.

 The context of care team contribution starts with: Any care team member can “say” anything pertinent at any time resulting in change updates to the shared/synchronized content and resulting in notification to other care team members who in turn can react to the changes.
 Contribution may result in changing structured elements of the plan, health concerns, health goals, care preferences, health risks, health barriers, or the status and documentation of care activities and interventions.
 Care team contribution is controlled by the dynamic ongoing negotiation of care team members who may accept, reject and propose alternatives.
 There are other controls to care team contributions based on organization business rules and policies which are out of the scope of this specification.
 This specification focuses on the roles of the team members, autonomous decision making, and interaction of individuals who are acting on shared and synchronized content.